oneapi-src/ishmem/docs/_sources/rma.rst

-In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`.
+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

 .. cpp:function:: template<typename TYPE> void ishmem_iget(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t nelems, int pe)

 .. cpp:function:: void ishmem_TYPENAME_iget(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t nelems, int pe)

+.. cpp:function:: void ishmem_igetSIZE(void* dest, const void* source, ptrdiff_t dst, ptrdiff_t sst, size_t nelems, int pe)

   :param dest: Local address of the array to be updated.
 The type of **dest** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
   :param source: Symmetric address of the source array data object.
 The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
   :param dst: The stride between consecutive elements of the **dest** array.
 The stride is scaled by the element size of the **dest** array.
 A value of 1 indicates contiguous data.
   :param sst: The stride between consecutive elements of the **source** array.
 The stride is scaled by the element size of the **source** array.
 A value of 1 indicates contiguous data.
   :param nelems: Number of elements in the **dest** and **source** arrays.
   :param pe: PE number of the remote PE.
+  :returns: None.

 Callable from the **host** and **device**.